 However, are they able to breathe while submerged in water?

-Being mammal, seals cannot breathe underwater.
+Being mammal, cannot seals breathe underwater.
 They can, however, stay underwater for up to thirty minutes at a time.
 Their substantial muscle mass that carries oxygen and blood is the reason for this.
 Their muscles also contain a large quantity of a protein that stores oxygen.

 Safes Oxygen In The Blood And Muscle: